 With a sign-up bonus of 20,000 reward points (equivalent to 20,000 Avios) and an ongoing earning rate of 1 point for every pound spent, the (free for the first year) American Express Gold card (reviewed in full here) is currently one of the most generous credit cards on the market.
 You’ll also receive 2 complimentary lounge passes and international travel insurance.
 From the end of the first year the card has an annual fee of £140 pa.
 At this point we’d recommend most people cancel.
-There’s then nothing stopping you signing up again after 6 months and receiving the sign-up bonus again.
 You can increase the sign-up bonus to 22,000 reward points by using this link.

 Alternative Premium Cards

 With an annual fee of £450 the American Express Platinum card is currently one of the most expensive cards in the UK market.
 That said if you travel a significant amount the benefits are likely to outweigh the annual cost (I have both the Gold and Platinum cards).
 Read my review here for the full benefits offered and some detailed cost analysis to see whether it would be worth it for your spending/travel habits.
 The card comes with a sign-up bonus of 30,000 reward points which can be increased to 35,000 reward points if you use this link and scrolling down to the correct card.

 Let’s Wrap it Up – HSBC Premier UK Review

 The tough sign-up criteria and stronger earnings rates of alternative credit cards means the HSBC Premier card would be of limited appeal to most.
 That said if you’d struggle to use an American Express credit card at a large percentage of the retailers you visit, the HSBC Premier credit card may be of interest to some, with one of the best earnings rate for a free MasterCard.